 First Semester SemHrs.

 CUL 102 - Pantry and Cold Food

-Production 4
+Production 4 Note: All laboratory students are required to wear

-CUL 105 - Soup and Sauce Analysis/
+CUL 105 - Soup and Sauce Analysis/ a professional kitchen uniform which is available

-Production 4
+Production 4 for purchase from the College Bookstore.

 CUL 108 - Food Sanitation and Safety 3

 HRM 109 - Nutrition and Menu

 Planning 3

 CUL or HRM Elective 3

 17